albar965/littlenavmap-manual/src/en/MENUS.rst

 .. note::

-  Note that MSFS delivers wrong values for the ICAO designator through the SimConnect interface.
-Keep this warning disabled if you use MSFS.
+  Note that MSFS delivers wrong values for the ICAO designator through the SimConnect interface in some cases.
+  Keep this warning disabled if you see issues.

 .. =======================================================================================================================
 .. =======================================================================================================================